email.mime: Creating email and MIME objects from scratch¶Source code: Lib/email/mime/

 Content-Transfer-Encoding header).

-Optional policy argument defaults to compat32
+Optional policy argument defaults to compat32.

-Changed in version 3.5: _charset also accepts Charset
+Changed in version 3.5: _charset also accepts Charset instances.

 Changed in version 3.6: Added policy keyword-only parameter.